Girard - Still Keepin'

 1922 was not a good year for Girard as the

-Girard Coal Mine dealing a large economic blow to the community.
+closing of the Girard Coal Mine dealt a large economic blow to the community.
 Making

 matters worse was a mining disaster which occurred in December.
 When gas

 ignited an explosion of an unused part of the mine, several men were

 riding through the tunnels to the bottom of the shaft.
 The men in the

 first car were terribly burned.
 One man would die from his wounds and 16

 bringing lots of travelers through Girard for the next four years.
 The

 designation was removed in 1930, when the road was realigned through less